PeterBengtson/control-tower-log-aggregator/README.md

 sam build && sam deploy
 ```
 If you need to change the parameter overrides, you can do so by running `sam deploy --guided` again, or you can simply change the overrides in `samconfig.toml` and just build and deploy using the shorter form given above.

-## Installation as Part of Delegat Foundation

-It's the usual configuration in `Delegat-Install` and then `./deploy`.
-Or just let `Delegat-Install` handle it using a `./deploy-all Foundation`.

 ## Processing Old Main Logs